Auzstin/firstproject/README.md

 # firstproject
 This is my first project.
+Ask the magic 8 ball a yes or no question and it will answer.